brunokoga/Montevideo/environment.md

 **Cold Snap** : Lowers temperature by –10° F.

-**Downpour** : Treat as rain (see Precipitation, below), but conceals as fog.
+**Downpour** : Treat as rain (see Precipitation, below, but conceals as fog.
 Can create floods.
 A downpour lasts for 2d4 hours.

 **Heat Wave** : Raises temperature by +10° F.